 In the wake of the coronavirus pandemic, the Government announced a series of measures to help businesses and the self-employed in its Budget.
-This was followed up on 17th March by an announcement of further support, including the creation of a Government-backed loan scheme of up to £330bn.
+This has been followed up with several announcements of further support.

 We know there are various funds being made available and support being offered, but what you really need to know is what you and your business can actually access and how to do this.

 Bounce Back Loan Scheme